tanishra/scribe-flow/README.md

-# ScribeFlow AI
+# AuthoGraph AI

 A production-grade, multi-agent content engine designed to transform a single topic into a high-impact, research-backed, and visually rich blog post in minutes.
-ScribeFlow leverages **LangGraph** orchestration to perform deep web research, architect strategic outlines, and generate unique visual assets in parallel—featuring secure authentication, multi-platform publishing, and integrated payments.
+AuthoGraph leverages **LangGraph** orchestration to perform deep web research, architect strategic outlines, and generate unique visual assets in parallel—featuring secure authentication, multi-platform publishing, and integrated payments.

 ---

 ## Core Capabilities
 Writing a high-quality technical blog typically takes hours.
-ScribeFlow reduces this to **under 5 minutes** while maintaining:
+AuthoGraph reduces this to **under 5 minutes** while maintaining:
 *   **Agentic Orchestration:** Built on LangGraph for stateful, multi-agent collaboration between researchers, planners, and writers.
 *   **Near-Zero Hallucination:** Strict grounding in real-time web data via **Tavily Search**.
 *   **Multi-Platform Distribution:** Direct, live publishing to **Dev.to**, **Hashnode (v3 API)**, **LinkedIn**, and an optimized crawler-friendly flow for **Medium**.